What we’re doing to support homeless and vulnerable people during the COVID-19 crisis

 As part of the recovery from the effects of Covid, Thames Reach are supporting people who have been temporarily accommodated in hotels across London to take the next step into stable accommodation.

-Our newly established team, PLS (Private Lettings Sector), will sit within our floating support services working with people to start their tenancy well and support their wellbeing going forward.
+Our newly established team, PSL (Private Sector Leasing), will sit within our floating support services working with people to start their tenancy well and support their wellbeing going forward.
 Thames Reach have the highest aspirations for those we work with, and the team will provide personalised support to help people realise their goals, ensuring that those accommodated by the ‘Everyone In’ initiative are suitably supported.

-The PLS team are hiring now, across Support Worker, Senior Practitioner and Lead Manager roles.
+The PSL team are hiring now, across Support Worker, Senior Practitioner and Lead Manager roles.
 More information can be found here.

 24 June 2020